Skip to main content

 GCP Permission Requirements

-The following permissions are required to perform a GCP discovery job.
-You can create a custom IAM role with these permissions or ensure they are included in existing roles granted to your account or service account.
+The following permissions are required for a GCP discovery job.
+Create a custom IAM role with these permissions, or ensure they are included in existing roles assigned to your account or service account.

 Click to expand the code block